collapsed-stacks/startups/questions/1146/integrating-quickbooks-with-suppliers.md

 - tagged: `finance`
 - score: 3

-<p>Can someone recommend the best EDI option for quickbooks?
-If one of my suppliers is using QuickBooks (and possibly other financial platforms), I would like them to be able to send invoices directly to my QuickBooks account rather than dealing with paper mailings.</p>
+Can someone recommend the best EDI option for quickbooks?
+If one of my suppliers is using QuickBooks (and possibly other financial platforms), I would like them to be able to send invoices directly to my QuickBooks account rather than dealing with paper mailings.

 ## Answer 1415